What is content marketing?

 6 Directions, 20 content marketing examples

-The twenty content marketing examples that we have selected, we can put content in six directions.
+The best content writing services and marketing examples that we have selected, we can put content in six directions.
 This allows your content about:

 the product purchase

 the need for holding the product